PokerTek Finishes First Round of BlackjackPro Rollout

 Table 3 would be the table to join if you were new to the game of blackjack.
 But if you are an experienced player, the rounds would go very slowly and no doubt wear on your patience.
 And if only one or two of the ladies is winning in each round, it means that a streak is not happening with which to judge the table with.
 Table 3 is a table for novices.
 If you are not a novice, this is not the table for you.

 A large pile of chips is not an indicator of how good a blackjack table is.
 Those players at table 4 could easily have started with larger bankrolls rather than won all those chips.
-The indicator is that the cards at that table are mixed, indicating that there are no streaks present—like at table 3.
+The indicator is that the cards at that table are mixed, indicating that there are no streaks present

 Which Blackjack Table to Play at